replicatedhq/replicated-starter-helm/README.md

 Replicated Kubernetes Starter
 ==================

-Example project showcasing how power users can leverage the Replicated CLI Tools Replicated YAML using a git repository.
+Example project showcasing how power users can leverage the Replicated CLI Tools to manage kots YAMLs using a git repository.

 ### Get started